cakephp/docs/en/core-helpers/html.rst

     for more examples of different types of urls.

     .. php:method:: tag(string $tag, string $text, array $htmlAttributes)

+    :param string $tag: The tag name being generated.
+    :param string $text: The contents for the tag.
+    :param array $options: An array of :term:`html attributes`.

     Returns text wrapped in a specified tag.
 If no text is specified then only the opening <tag> is returned.::